What is Child Sexual Abuse?

 - Understand healthy sexual development and distinguish it from harmful behaviour

-By categorising sexual behaviours as green, amber or red, professionals across different agencies can work to the same standardised criteria when making decisions and can protect children and young people with a unified approach.
+By categorising sexual behaviours, professionals across different agencies can work to the same standardised criteria when making decisions and can protect children and young people with a unified approach.

 The Elms SARC